Georgia mayor and 2 others are jailed on felony charges for trying to halt a local election

 Mayor Owens had blamed the local upheaval on racial politics, saying that Pollard, who is Black, was targeted by white residents trying to wrest power from the majority Black population.
 The city of Camilla is nearly three-fourths Black.

-The Georgia NAACP said in a statement on Facebook that it was “deeply alarmed” by the allegations of election interference as well as the arrests of Owens and the two former election officials, all of whom are Black.
+The Georgia NAACP said in a statement on Facebook that it was “deeply alarmed” by the allegations of election interference.
+Owens and one of the former election officials, Williford, are both Black.
+Ford is white, according to jail booking records from the Mitchell County Sheriff’s Office.

 “We were shocked that there were indictments,” said Gerald Griggs, president of the Georgia NAACP.
 “We are still in a fact-finding mode to see what actually happened.”